 Step 8 – Add fresh or dried cranberries for “ornaments.”

-Rather than just leaving the grapes on the stem, make sure that they are taken off the stem to make them easy to pick up.
+Make sure that grapes are taken off the stem to make them easy to pick up.
 You’ll also have more control in arranging them where you want when they are loose rather than attached to a stem.

 Related Recipes